atreyee80/Kickstarter-analysis/Written_Report_Template.md

 for plays in Great Britain, the "theater" category is the most successful.

-From the "Outcomes Based on Launch Date" we can see that the month of  May and June is the  greatest successful months , so June seems to be better to launch the campaign. and at the same time the months of January,June, July and October  had same number of Failed Campaigns launched.
+From the "Outcomes Based on Launch Date" we can see that the month of  May and June is the  greatest successful months , so June seems to be better to launch the campaign and at the same time the months of January,June, July and October  had same number of Failed Campaigns launched.

 Using Filter in the "Category Statistics" worksheet if we select only "Theater" at the parent category we can see that "successful plays is 694","successful music is 60" and